uswds/uswds-site/pages/patterns/complex-form/establish-trust.md

           <ul>
             <li>Do provide information on why information is being collected and how it is being used. </li>
             <li>Do use <a href="https://www.plainlanguage.gov/">plain language</a>.</li>
-            <li>Do use people-first, inclusive language.</li>
+            <li>Do use people-first language.
+Emphasize <a href="https://www.cdc.gov/ncbddd/disabilityandhealth/materials/factsheets/fs-communicating-with-people.html">people’s abilities, not their limitations</a>, and choose words that emphasize the need for accessibility, not the disability.
+For example, use accessible parking, not handicapped parking.</li>
+            <li>Do use <a href="https://content-guide.18f.gov/our-style/inclusive-language/">inclusive language</a>.
+Choose gender neutral words when possible.
+Avoid using <em>citizen</em>, unless you are specifically addressing that audience.
+Choose words that include the broadest appropriate group.</li>
-            <li>Do <a href="/component/icon-list/">provide a list</a> of what information your user will need to successfully complete the form.</li>
+            <li>Do <a href="{{ site.baseurl }}/component/icon-list/">provide a list</a> of what information your user will need to successfully complete the form.</li>
             <li>Do provide an approximate amount of time it will take the user to complete the form.</li>
             <li>Do allow the user to save and resume if possible.
-Some users may need to take breaks as they complete a form on a difficult topic.</li>
+Some users may need to take breaks as they complete a form on a difficult topic.
+If users can save and resume the form, tell them so up front, so they know this is an option.</li>
           </ul>
         </div>
       </div>